Canon G5 X vs SX50

 |14.||Panasonic FZ1000||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 |15.||Panasonic FZ150||Y||stereo / -||-||-||mini||2.0||-||-||-|

 It is notable that the G5X offers wifi support, while the SX50 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G5X is a recent model that features in the current product line-up of Canon.
-In contrast, the SX50 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX50 was succeeded by the Canon SX60.
+Both the G5X and the SX50 have been discontinued, but can regularly be found used on ebay.
+The SX50 was replaced by the Canon SX60, while the G5X was followed by the Canon G5 X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon G5 X or the Canon SX50 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G5 X:

 - More detail: Offers more megapixels (20 vs 12MP) with a 32% higher linear resolution.